 * Jersey Express (PDL) lost 3-0 at New York Cosmos (NASL)

-* PSA Elite (USASA) defeated Ventura County Fusion (PDL) 2-1 (1st all-amateur Round 3 matchup)
+* PSA Elite (USASA) defeated Ventura County Fusion (PDL) 2-1 (1st all-Open Division Round 3 matchup)

-In 2006, four more amateur clubs reached Round 3, but for the first time, two of them advanced:
+In 2006, four more Open Division clubs reached Round 3, but for the first time, TWO of them advanced: